 - Blood drive sponsorship

 - Represent students at state and local associations

 To Apply: Complete a paper application located outside of the NSA office, Cunningham Hall room 109.
 Feel free to learn more by attending a NSA monthly meeting.
 Meetings are announced via email and also posted outside of the NSA office.

 Student Nurses Association Parkside (SNAP)

 Student Nurses Association Parkside is a local chapter of the National Student Nurses’ Association (NSNA) and the Wisconsin Student Nurses’ Association (WSNA).
 SNAP members foster professionalism, improve nursing education, build cohessiveness, and positively influence the health and well-being of those on campus, in our community and globally.

 All UW-Parkside students are welcome to join SNAP!

 Doctoral Student Nurses Organization (DSNO)

 As doctoral students, we know you need to have collegial support systems to sustain us in our academic progress.
-The Doctoral Student Nurse Organization (DNSO) organizes monthly workshops and luncheons to assist you in building those connections with your peers while learning more about the world of academia.
+The Doctoral Student Nurse Organization (DSNO) organizes monthly workshops and luncheons to assist you in building those connections with your peers while learning more about the world of academia.
 In the past, we have sponsored events on writing for publication, understanding doctoral progression markers, and narrowing research topics.